aroemers/sibiro/README.md

 ## Provided extras for basic defaults

 The `sibiro.extras` namespace contains some extra functions that can be used to get you up to speed quickly.
+Note that these extras are Clojure only for now.

 ##### `wrap-routes`